 If the hotspot name within the mobile device settings does not exactly match the name found by iSTAR Pulsar, then it will not be possible to connect the two devices - users must ensure that these are exactly the same, changing the name of the hotspot within the mobile device settings if necessary:

-Copy or note down password for the mobile hotspot, most mobile devices have a visibility toggle to show/hide the password:
+Copy or note down password for the mobile hotspot - if this is hidden, the mobile device will have a visibility toggle to reveal it:

 Move iSTAR Pulsar mode switch to the Left: